87% of companies use containers in production. Here’s how to join them.

 - /app/tmp

-For development, bind mounts let you edit code on your host and see changes inside the container immediately.
-Here is a development override file:
+For development, bind mounts let you edit code on your host and see changes reflected inside the container immediately.
+Here’s a development override file that makes that work:

 # docker-compose.override.yml (auto-loaded in dev)